PrefectHQ/prefect/docs/guides/automations.md

 Automations allow you to take actions in response to triggering events recorded by Prefect.

-For example, let's try to grab data from an API and have a notification get based on the end state.
+For example, let's try to grab data from an API and send a notification based on the end state.

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.